-The Drupal Association is providing Drupal Community Cultivation Grants - a pilot grant program that seeks to transform, support, and educate Drupal communities around the world, particularly in emerging areas.
+The Drupal Association is providing Drupal Community Cultivation Grants - a grant program that seeks to transform, support, and educate Drupal communities around the world, particularly in emerging areas.
 Through a limited number of grants, we are seeking to support current and future organizers and leaders of DrupalCamps, Drupal Meetups, Drupal Sprints, Drupal coalitions, and other creative projects that are spreading information within the Drupal community and educating individuals outside the community about Drupal.
+These are not intended to act as “just another sponsorship” for a project, Community Cultivation Grants should be thought of kickstarter funds to get a project off the ground.
 Grant awards will range from several hundred to several thousand dollars per project and are funded directly through our membership program.

 Current Grant Cycles